EveryOneIsGross/MarketAgents/memoryMODULE.md

 Initial Considerations:

 - conserve tokens

     - find the most robust but concise instruction language for context acquistion
     - use smart context windows
     - fast low compute search fall back for out of range memory recall

+- step based timeline considerations

+    -  what resolution context per 'step'
+    -  relevance of 'context' on agents reasoning trejectory
+    -  how many turns in a 'step' for the agent, 0-shot or multiturn CoT, etc

+- will the chosen prompt schema, token limit, retrieved context 'work' on the smallest llms and on big dog llms

+    - style and formatting will affect llm flow

+- llm as judge

+    - consider how we'll score relevance
+    - is the context ingestion stage 0-shot or multiturn etc

 # MarketAgents Memory Implementation: To-Do List